SagarKolhe/Space-Launch-Search-API/README.md

 **Step 2**: We run the run.sh script, which pull the data from the Public API (https://api.spaceflightnewsapi.net/v3/documentation#/Article/get_articles) and ingest that data inside the Elasticsearch.

 **Step 3**: Now, we run our flask search app through the docker container.
-Build the docker file with this command as "docker build -t spaceflightnews."
+Build the docker file with this command as "docker build -t spaceflightnews ."

 **Step 4**: Run the docker file with this command as "docker run --net="mybridge" -p 5000:5000 spaceflightnews"